joerg-holland/coding-challenge/README.md

 ### 3. Build the application

 Run `$ npm run ng build receipt-printer-app` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Use the `--prod` flag for a production build, where the code will be optimized and minimized.

 ### 4. Running unit tests